RED THAI COCONUT CHICKPEA CURRY

 - 1 tbsp gluten-free tamari, coconut aminos or fish sauce, or more to taste

-- Kaffir lime leaves, slivered, sub with 1 tbsp lime or lime zest if needed
+- Kaffir lime leaves, slivered, or sub with 1 tbsp lime or lime zest

 - A pinch coconut or date sugar, if desired